Install Christmas Lights Like a Pro with Bulk, Empty Socket Light Line

 Since you are able to cut the cord, you can now customize the cord length to the area you are working.
-This prevents that age old problem of having extra sockets and bulbs left over.
-We've all seen the houses with perimeter lighting where the homeowner took the left over cord and bulbs and strung them from the edge of the house, down to some bushes and tried to hide them in the foliage.
-With bulk light line, this is no longer a problem.
+This prevents that age-old problem of having extra sockets and bulbs left over.
+We've all seen the houses with perimeter lighting where the homeowner took the leftover cord and bulbs and strung them from the edge of the house, down to some bushes and tried to hide them in the foliage.
+With the bulk light line, this is no longer a problem.
 Simply cut the cord and add your male to one end and your female to another.

 When it comes to choosing your light line, you have a variety of options available.
 These include the socket base size (C7 or C9), gauge of the cord, the color of the cord and the spacing between sockets.
 Let's take a quick look at each of these.

 Cord Socket Size - When it comes to the socket base size, you can choose between C7 or C9.
 For most structural perimeter lighting, C9s are the most commonly used.
 If lighting displays or small structures, then C7s work well.